Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 <br />
 <br />

-Having setup the workspace, you may replace the csv file path given at 'cas_ws/src/collision_avoidance/src/waypoint_follow_drone1.py' and 'cas_ws/src/collision_avoidance/src/waypoint_follow_drone2.py' line 458 with the path for csv file containing waypoints as per your mission.
+Having set up the workspace, you may replace the csv file path given at 'cas_ws/src/collision_avoidance/src/waypoint_follow_drone1.py' and 'cas_ws/src/collision_avoidance/src/waypoint_follow_drone2.py' line 458 with the path for csv file containing waypoints as per your mission.

 The csv file given at 'cas_ws/src/collision_avoidance/src/waypoints.csv' is an example of waypoints that can be given to drone1 and drone2.
 Please note that the columns alt1 and alt2 refer to relative altitude wrt initial takeoff altitude.